SmbatPoghosyan/url-shortener-app/backend/README.md

 $ npm run test:cov
 ```

+## URL Management

+Authenticated users can manage their shortened URLs using these endpoints:

+- `GET /urls` – list URLs owned by the current user.
+- `PATCH /urls/:id` – update an existing short link (e.g. change slug or long URL).
+- `DELETE /urls/:id` – delete a short link you own.

+All routes require a valid JWT token.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.